moeinzadeh/Ranbow/README.md

 ### Collecting generated data from different processors (mode: collect)
-When all jobs get finished, “-mode collect ” can be executed to collect the haplotypes from different machines:
+When all jobs get finished, `-mode collect` can be executed to collect the haplotypes from different machines:

 ```
 python2_7_13 ranbow.py hap -mode collect -par hap.params